-The 3rd IWRR workshop will be held in Perth, Australia, in conjunction with ACCV2018.
+The 3rd IWRR workshop was held in Perth, Australia, in conjunction with ACCV2018.

 Perth Convention and Exhibition Centre (PCEC) Level 2 Meeting Room 3

 The 3rd IWRR presents its best paper award to: Michal Busta, Yash Patel and Jiri Matas for their paper entitled: “E2E-MLT - an Unconstrained End-to-End Method for Multi-Language Scene Text”, for its originality of work, writing quality and presentation quality.